Farm Weather Forecast

 FISHING ADVISORIES

-Moderate to rough seas will be experienced over the Extreme Northern Luzon and the western section of Luzon, while slight to moderate seas will prevail over the rest of the archipelago.
+Moderate to rough seas will prevail over Luzon, while slight to moderate seas will prevail over Visayas and Mindanao.
 Still be reminded to be very careful in fishing, especially those using small seacraft.
 Always bring an emergency kit.
 Be updated for the latest weather updates and farm advisories from DOST- PAGASA.